 Hot on the heels of last year’s hilarious Cinderella, pantomime is back at the iconic London Palladium for Christmas 2017 in the form of Dick Whittington – “oh, yes it is!”

-This enchanting new production of Dick Whittington will open at the world-famous venue on Saturday 9 December, produced by Qdos Entertainment, the world’s biggest pantomime producer, and the creative team behind last year’s Olivier Award-nominated treat, Cinderella.
+This enchanting new production of Dick Whittington opened at the world-famous venue on Saturday 9 December, produced by Qdos Entertainment, the world’s biggest pantomime producer, and the creative team behind last year’s Olivier Award-nominated treat, Cinderella.
 An all-star cast, spectacular sets, dazzling costumes and festive laughs in abundance are guaranteed.

 Dick Whittington (perhaps most famous in folklore as Dick Whittington And His Cat) is the story of a boy who comes to London to seek his fortune, escaping a poverty-stricken childhood with his feline friend.
 But despite an initial struggle, the duo go on to hatch an ingenious plan involving the cat’s talent with rattling bells, which propels them both from rags to riches – and a whole series of adventures.